pydata/sparse/docs/operations.md

    z[-1]
 ```

-All of the following will raise an :obj:`IndexError`, like in Numpy 1.13 and later.
+All of the following will raise an `IndexError`, like in Numpy 1.13 and later.

 ```python